dibahk/FTL-on-Predictive-Maintenace/README.md

      This file is for preprocessing the Microsoft Azure predictive maintenance dataset.
 The purpose of this file is to transform the raw data into a multivariate time series dataset where each time frame for each machine of the models would fail or not.

+3. FTL_one_class.ipynb

+  In this code, the experiment using the one-class approach for dividing the azure dataset has been done.

+4. FTL_unified_train.ipynb
+   In this code, the experiment using the unified approach for dividing the azure dataset has been done.